Oxidative stress and the free radical damage that

 more likely to order an oxidative stress panel from one of my out-

-Other elements on a blood chemistry and CBC that may indicate
+Other biomarkers on a blood chemistry and CBC that may indicate

 oxidative stress are a decreased lymphocyte count.
 I will do an